updated: JUne 4, 2021 Education Abroad & COVID-19

 If I am approved to go abroad while COVID-19 is still a risk, what should I expect?

 - Your experience abroad could be different than you originally imagined, so adaptability will be key.
 Program dates and advertised activities may require alteration due COVID-19.

 - Independent travel outside of the city and/or country you are studying abroad in may be limited.

-- Your time abroad may include a mandated two-week quarantine upon arrival in your host country, or in the event that you either develop symptoms or are exposed to COVID-19.
-You might also need to quarantine upon return home.
+- Your time abroad may include mandated testing and/or quarantine upon arrival in your host country, or in the event that you either develop symptoms or are exposed to COVID-19.
+You might also need to test and/or quarantine upon return home.

 - Your program may implement a hybrid online/in-person format, and there may be sudden changes to the academic format of your program.